nestjs/docs.nestjs.com/content/fundamentals/circular-dependency.md

 }
 ```

-> warning **Warning** You don't have guarantee which constructor will be called first.
+> warning **Warning** The order of instantiation is indeterminate.
+Make sure your code does not depend on which constructor is called first.

+#### Module forward reference

-In order to create circular dependencies between modules you have to use the same `forwardRef()` utility on both parts of the modules association:
+In order to resolve circular dependencies between modules, use the same `forwardRef()` utility on both sides of the modules association.
+For example:

 ```typescript
 @@filename(common.module)